mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~

 The Application context provided together with the previous Application secret
-is used to bind the content of the message with the next key and add some freshness.
+is used to bind the Application messages with the next key and add some freshness.

 For MLS, the usability probably requires to keep the Application secrets and
 keys for a certain amount of time to retain the ability to decrypt messages